adrs0049/MATH545/index.md

 # MATH 545 Applied Linear Algebra

+## Instructor

+This is a course given by [Andreas Buttenschoen](www.buttenschoen.ca) at the University of Massachusetts Amherst.

 ## Description

 Math 545 is an advanced linear algebra course that builds on the concepts and